Sacred Heart Summer School

 General Information

 International School of the Sacred Heart Summer School is a two-week program open to boys and girls aged K3-Grade 8.
-Due to ongoing COVID prevention measures, this year's program will be limited to currently enrolled Sacred Heart students and those who are enrolled to begin in August 2022.
+Due to ongoing COVID prevention measures, this year's program will be limited to currently enrolled Sacred Heart students and their siblings, and those who plan to enrol in August 2023.

 Courses run from Monday to Friday, 8:30 a.m. to 3:00 p.m., and students may attend for either one or two weeks.
 A nurse will be on site during regular program hours and extended childcare is available if needed.
 This year’s program dates are: